WatchTheDocs/WatchTheDocs-spec/README.md

     ---
 ```

-Each key in the ordered mapping must correspond to a block in the
+Each key in the mapping must correspond to a block in the
 Markdown document.
 You can use a few starting words of the block,
 followed by ellipsis.
 Such a block defines beginning of a slide
 in the presentation.
 Remember to use colon at the end as it's an ordered